Things to keep in mind to improve MongoDB availability: Configuration

 MongoDB Cloud Manager

-MongoDB Cloud Manager automates most of the infrastructure management, allowing you to perform upgrades, monitoring, backups, and more from a web-based UI.
+MongoDB Cloud Manager automates infrastructure management to a near-complete degree, allowing you to perform upgrades, monitoring, backups, and more from a web-based UI.

 MongoDB Atlas

-MongoDB Atlas is a DBaaS (Database-as-a-Service) that is hosted on various public clouds as a managed service from MongoDB.
+MongoDB Atlas is a DBaaS (Database-as-a-Service) managed service from MongoDB, hosted on various public clouds.

-As such, there are more opportunities to use official management tools, as using automated deployment management services reduces management costs.
+As a result, opportunities to use official management tools are increasing.
+This is because using automated deployment management services reduces management costs.

-There are also cases where services that used MongoDB have migrated to other databases.
+There are also examples of services that were using MongoDB migrating to other databases.

 • Azure Cosmos DB for MongoDB